Campus

 Horgan Art Studio & Putnam Art Gallery

-Whether you're dabbling in painting for the first time or developing a robust portfolio for an art school application, you will hone your creativity in the Horgan Art Studio.
+Whether you're dabbling in painting for the first time or developing a robust portfolio for an arts college application, you will hone your creativity in the Horgan Art Studio.

 The Putnam Gallery provides opportunities for our students and our local community to engage with living visual artists and their artwork.